paudetseis/academic-kickstart/content/authors/zhang/_index.md

 education:
   courses:
-  - course: PhD in Earth Sciences (Geophysics)
+  - course: PhD in Earth Sciences
     institution: University of Ottawa
     year: 2026
   - course: MSc in Resource Exploration and Geophysics